amperity/amperity-docs/amperity_reference/source/bridge.rst

 .. bridge-outbound-share-select-tables-start

-You can configure Amperity to share any combination of databases and tables that are available from the **Customer 360** page.
+You can configure Amperity to share any combination of schemas and tables that are available from the **Customer 360** page.

 .. bridge-outbound-share-select-tables-end

-**To select databases and tables to share**
+**To select schemas and tables to share**

 .. bridge-outbound-share-select-tables-steps-start